 The 4+1 BS/MPH is a rigorous 5-year program in which outstanding public health majors will have the opportunity to acquire a bachelor of science (BS) and master of public health (MPH) degree, with a concentration in social and behavioral science.

 The Master of Public Health (MPH) with a concentration in Social and Behavioral Science provides a credential that indicates competency in social, environmental, and behavioral aspects of health, the analytic sciences of epidemiology and biostatistics, and principles of health service management, including program planning, evidence-based practice, and evaluation.

 The Doctor of Philosophy (PhD) in Public Health with a concentration in Social and Behavioral Science provides a critical and theoretical basis for advanced research in the field.
 Students are integrated into the professional public health community through departmental conferences, colloquia, and other activities.

-The master of public health dual program offers six dual-degree programs for students to choose from – DMD/MPH, DO/MPH, DPM/MPH, JD/MPH, MD/MPH, and MSW/MPH.
+The Master of Public Health Dual Degree program offers six dual-degree programs for students to choose from – DMD/MPH, DO/MPH, DPM/MPH, JD/MPH, MD/MPH, and MSW/MPH.